Ssungkim9999/common-web/README.md

 # common-web

-common library for Web by Spring Boot
+common library for Web by Spring Framework